Strategies to Encourage Independent Reading in Reluctant Learners

 Strategies to get upper elementary grade 5 6 7 students to reading independently

-Getting struggling readers to read independently in the upper elementary school grades can be very difficult.
+Getting struggling readers to read independently in the upper elementary and middle school grades can be very difficult.
 Students as young as second and third grade start to realize what they are not good at and will often want to give up.

 The video below will walk you through different strategies and methods that you can implement in your classroom to continually encourage and engage your students in strengthening their reading skills.